kovaradam/Interactive-Floorplan-CTU-FEE/README.md

+:exclamation: This a product of a bachelor thesis and the repo serves only as an archive, current version is being maintained elsewhere

 # Interactive Floorplans for CTU FEE in Prague

 Single-page web-application built on MERN Stack ([MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), [React](https://reactjs.org/) and [Node.js](https://nodejs.org/en/)) with [TypeScript](https://www.typescriptlang.org/), which is meant to provide a platform for easier orientation in buildings of CTU FEE, especially for newcoming students and visitors.